 Just as bad is the possibility that there's a smart competitor for my niche site and for my Amazon listing.
 These don't even have to be the same people.
 My niche site could get attacked from one side and my Amazon listing from the other.

 Similar businesses could pop up over night and start cutting into profits.
 That could lead to a lot more work to maintain a lower monthly profit.

 But if I'm earning money, what does it matter?
 Why would anyone sell a profitable business?

 So one way to look at is this:

 However, this is just one way to look at things.
-There are several reasons to keep and run a profitable business as well.
+There are good reasons business sellers make that decision.
+There are also several reasons to keep and run a profitable business as well.